sudara/pamplejuce/README.md

 1. [Download CMAKE](https://cmake.org/download/)

-2. Fork, or clone this repo locally
+2. Fork this repo and/or clone this repo locally

-3. Replace `Pamplejuce` with the name of your project.
+3. Replace `Pamplejuce` with the name of your project in CMakeLists.txt

-4. `git submodule update --init`
+4. Get the latest JUCE via `git submodule update --init`

 5. Set the correct flags for your plugin under `juce_add_plugin`.
 Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md